ksun46/TwoLevelAlgo/README.md

 ```
 This will generate `ParallelManifoldResult$(mmdd-HHMM).csv`
 ### Robust Tensor PCA
-This part is implememnted in a single thread.
+This part is implemented in single thread.
 ```
 julia>include("RobustTensorPCA/Test_Network.jl")
 ```